Population exposure to outdoor air pollutants

 Each air quality monitoring station is assigned to a geographical area.
 Only stations that are selected by provinces and territories for reporting on CAAQS achievement under the Air Quality Management System are used in the calculation.

-Because high sulphur dioxide concentrations tend to be localized around point sources, the geographical area for the annual and 1-hour standard for sulphur dioxide was set to a 2 kilometre (km) radius around the station.
+Because high sulphur dioxide concentrations tend to be localized around point sources, the geographical area for the annual and 1-hour standard for sulphur dioxide was set to a 2-kilometre (km) radius around the station.
 Only population data within the 2 km boundary of the monitoring station were used.
 In this case, Statistics Canada's dissemination block data were used to calculate the population within the 2 km boundary of a station.
+Note that population data at the dissemination block level is only available on census years.
+The 2011 census data were used for the reporting periods from 2005-2007 to 2013-2015, while the 2016 census data were used for the reporting periods from from 2014-2016 to 2019-2021.
+The 2020-2022 reporting period population data were based on the 2021 census data.

-Refer to Annex B for a list of geographic areas used to calculate the indicator.
+Refer to Annex A for a list of geographic areas used to calculate the indicator.

 Air pollutant concentrations by geographical area

-For each air pollutant and averaging time, the following steps were used to assign a concentration value to each geographical area.
+Except for sulphur dioxide, the following steps were used to assign a concentration value to each geographical area for each air pollutant and averaging time:

-- A concentration value was first calculated for each monitoring station in the area using the data completeness and calculation criteria outlined in Table 2
+- A daily concentration value was calculated for each monitoring station within the geographical area using the data completeness and calculation criteria outlined in Table 2.

-- The arithmetic average was calculated from the concentration values of all monitoring stations in the geographical area
+- An average of the daily concentration values from all monitoring stations within the geographical area was calculated.

-- An annual average concentration for Winnipeg was then calculated
+- An annual concentration for each monitoring station was then calculated.

 Comparison with the standards and total population below the standards